 This year I attended a real mix of talks and as business director and founder, was pleased to see a bit more focus this year on business strategy as well as personal development.
 The session by Michael Graham (@MJBGConsultancy) titled “Playing at a higher level” was a great inspirational experience discussing key elements of our own psychology which we can control to help us be more successful in business and all other areas of our lives.
 He discussed the three key areas for success; attitude, work ethic and student mentality and got the delegates to answer a series of questions designed to self-asses and set targets.

 Michael Murdoch’s talk on “How to get into the creative industry and run an agency” was another great session.
 He described his experiences from studying design at university, through to his time as a freelancer and then how he set up his company The House (@thehouselondon) and where things are now 6 years on.
 It was great to hear from another creative, who’s set up their own company, describe their experiences and providing succinct tips and recommendations on how to take the same route.

-Lastly, worth particular mention was “Photoshop for UI/Web/Apps” by Adobe trainer Dan Walter Scott (@danlovesadobe).
-As a full stack developer and designer with almost 15 years’ experience, I always expect there’ll be few things for me to learn, especially when it comes to the tools I use day to day, however Dan offered up a couple of little gems which I’ll be integrated into my workflow post-haste.
+Lastly, worth particular mention at this year’s Designer’s Fiesta was “Photoshop for UI/Web/Apps” by Adobe trainer Dan Walter Scott (@danlovesadobe).
+As a full-stack developer and designer with over 15 years’ experience, I always expect there’ll be few things for me to learn, especially when it comes to the tools I use day to day, however Dan offered up a couple of little gems which I’ll be integrated into my workflow post-haste.
 It’s amazing how you get so used to doing something a particular way and miss new features and workflows in the software you use all the time.
 Dan’s highlight on the new artboards in Photoshop was very useful and I never knew about the Generator feature (and syntax) which means I’ll probably never need to use ‘Save for Web’ ever again.
 Thanks Dan!